- Naomi Stephens

 Creating a Sustainable Toy Box

-Creating a sustainable toy box is not just about being environmentally friendly, it's about setting a foundation for a future generation that values the preservation of our planet.
+Creating a sustainable toy box is not just about being environmentally friendly; it's about setting a foundation for a future generation that values the preservation of our planet.

 1. Building with Cardboard boxes

-Imagine forts, costumes, cars, robots and almost anything your kids can imagine!
+Imagine forts, costumes, cars, robots, and almost anything your kids can imagine!
 It has a saw, a hole puncher, and screws for building with cardboard.

 2. Wooden toys and blocks

 Wooden blocks are a timeless and sustainable option for playtime, and those certified by the Forest Stewardship Council (FSC) are particularly noteworthy.
 FSC-certified wood is harvested from sustainably managed forests that meet stringent environmental and social standards.
-This ensures that the wood used to make these toys isn't harming ecosystems or contributing
+This ensures that the wood used to make these toys isn't harming ecosystems or contributing.

 3. Eco-Friendly Art Supplies

 Art supplies don’t have to be made from harmful or toxic materials.
 By opting for eco-friendly art supplies, you can set an example for your children and contribute to a healthier planet.
-From non-toxic paint to natural clays, eco-friendly art supplies are perfect for both indoor and outdoor play.
+From non-toxic paint to natural clays, eco-friendly art supplies are perfect for indoor and outdoor play.

 4. Plush Toys

-Plush toys are cuddly companions that have been around since the dawn of time.
+Plush toys are cuddly companions that have existed since the dawn of time.
 But now, plush toys can be made from recycled materials, like plastic bottles and fabrics.
 By choosing plush toys made with eco-friendly materials, you can help reduce waste while creating a fun and comforting companion for your child.

 5. Natural Dolls and Animals